Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 where we have used the abbreviations $\mathcal{J}S_rS_{r+1}\equiv\sum_\alpha\mathcal{J}_\alpha S^\alpha_rS^\alpha_{r+1}$ and $J\epsilon S_rS_{r+1}S_{r+2}\equiv\sum_{\alpha,\beta,\gamma}J_{\alpha\beta\gamma}\epsilon_{\alpha\beta\gamma}S^\alpha_rS^\beta_{r+1}S^\gamma_{r+2}$ and $\tilde{\vec{S}}_r\equiv R^\pi_z \vec{S}_r (R^\pi_z)^{-1}$ is the twisted spin operator.

-To clarify the twisting procedure above, we use the snakelike two-ladder diagram to represent the Hamiltonians in FIG.~\ref{chiral_stbc}, where the overall sign of each triple product can be uniquely labelled by the orientation of the triangle~\cite{Schmoll:2019aa}.
+To clarify the twisting procedure above, we use the snakelike two-ladder diagram to represent the Hamiltonians in FIG.~\ref{chiral_stbc}, where the overall sign of each triple product can be uniquely labeled by the orientation of the triangle~\cite{Schmoll:2019aa}.
 The STBC~(\ref{stbc}) can be geometrically constructed as follows.
-We first draw a dash line to separate the lattice sites $r\leq-1$ and $r\geq0$.
-Then we twist all the bonds intersecting with this dash line by acting $R^\pi_z$ on the operators on either (not both) side of the dash line due to the $\mathbb{Z}_2$ nature of the twisting.
-The twisted Hamiltonian $\mathcal{H}_\text{tw}$ explicitly breaks $T_2$ or $I_2$, but the breaking is soft since $\mathcal{H}_\text{tw}$ possesses the following modified symmetries by a ``gauge'' transformation:
+We first draw a dashed line to separate the lattice sites $r\leq-1$ and $r\geq0$.
+Then we twist all the bonds intersecting with this dashed line by acting $R^\pi_z$ on the operators on either (not both) side of the dashed line due to the $\mathbb{Z}_2$ nature of the twisting.
+The twisted Hamiltonian $\mathcal{H}_\text{tw}$ explicitly breaks $T_2$ or $I_2$, but the breaking is soft since $\mathcal{H}_\text{tw}$ possesses the following modified symmetries by a local unitary transformation:

 in addition to the original $R^\pi_{x,z}$.
-Here the role played by the gauge transformations in Eq.~(\ref{tilde}) is to rearrange and restore the twisting configuration as illustrated in FIG.~\ref{chiral_stbc}.
+Here the role played by the local transformation in Eq.~(\ref{tilde}) is to rearrange and restore the twisting configuration as illustrated in FIG.~\ref{chiral_stbc}.
 We have also used the fact that the twisted bonds are moved by the $T_1$ or $I_1$ part of $T_2$ or $I_2$ whereas unaffected by their TR parts, because $R^\pi_z$ commutes with TR.
 Although $\mathcal{H}_\text{tw}$ is invariant under both the modified lattice symmetries~(\ref{tilde}) and $R^\pi_z$, they are not commutating if $s\notin\mathbb{Z}$:

 where the factor $(-1)^{2s}$ results from the commutator of $\exp(i\pi S^x_0)$ in Eq.~(\ref{tilde}) and $\exp(i\pi S^z_0)$ in $R^\pi_z$.
 The commutator is nontrivial if $s=\mathbb{Z}+1/2$ and it implies that $\mathcal{H}_\text{tw}$ has an exact doubly degenerate spectrum for a half-integer spin chain: for each common eigenstate $|\Psi\rangle$ of $\mathcal{H}_\text{tw}$ and $R^\pi_z$, $R^\pi_z|\Psi\rangle=\eta|\Psi\rangle$, there exists another state $\tilde{T}_2|\Psi\rangle$ or $\tilde{I}_2|\Psi\rangle$ with the same energy but a distinct $R^\pi_z$ eigenvalue $(-1)^{2s}\eta=-\eta$, if $s\in\mathbb{Z}+1/2$.
 Note that, as $(R^\pi_z)^2=1$, the eigenvalue $\eta=\pm1\in\mathbb{R}$ is unaffected by the antiunitary nature of $\tilde{T}_2$ or $\tilde{I}_2$.